ivanrazu/RSV-and-bacterial-infections/README.md

 # RSV and Bacterial Interactions

 This repository contains the code and data analysis for the project investigating the interactions between Respiratory Syncytial Virus (RSV) and bacterial infections.
-The project specifically focuses on the effects of prior RSV infection on the probability of subsequent carriage of four bacterial species:
+The project specifically focuses on the effects sequential RSV-Bacterial (B) interactions with the bacterial species:
 - **Streptococcus pneumoniae (SP)**
 - **Moraxella catarrhalis (MC)**
 - **Staphylococcus aureus (SA)**